 In considering what to include in your offer, make sure to take in neighborhood comparables – that is, homes of the same basic age and size, with the same comparable features.
 If there are comparables that have sold recently in your area, these homes will serve as a baseline for your offer.
 Your agent will be helpful in pulling up comparables for your home, and should already have this information for you at this point in the process.
 Agents will have at their disposal Comparable Market Analysis (CMA) that will make this part of the process much easier.

 Besides just the current market sales of comparable homes, consider how long the home you’re looking at has been on the market if the price has been reduced over time and the general condition of the neighborhood.
 All of these things will end up being important points in defining your offer, as well as in the buying negotiations.

 - Address and description of the property

-- Terms—that is: an all-cash transaction, or obtaining a mortgage for a pre-arraigned amount
+- Terms: an all-cash transaction, or obtaining a mortgage for a pre-arraigned amount

 - The time limit on the offer

 - Target date for closing, that is: the date of the sale

 - Type of deed that will be granted

 - State and local specific details